Dictionary Learning for Adaptive GPR Landmine Classification: Experimental Results and Analysis

 Using accurate ground truth information, we defined \textit{target halos} as the boundaries of the buried landmines.
 The dimension of the target halos varied depending on the mine size.
 Let the number of pixels and the declared mine pixels inside the target halo be $n_t$ and $n_m$, respectively.
 Similarly, we denote the number of true and declared clutter pixels outside the target halo by $n_c$ and $n_d$, respectively.
 Then, the probabilities of correct classification ($P_{CC}$) for each target class and clutter are, respectively,

 The $P_{CC}$ being the output of a classifier should not be mistaken as the radar's probability of detection $P_d$ which is the result of a detector.
-A detector declares the presence of a mine when only a few pixels inside the halo have been declared as mine. $P_{CC}$ provides a fairer and more accurate evaluation of the classification result.
+A detector declares the presence of a mine when only a few pixels inside the halo have been declared as mine; $P_{CC}$ provides a fairer and more accurate evaluation of the classification result.
+This per-pixel information can be easily used to improve the final detection result.
+For instance, the operator could set a threshold for the minimum number of pixels to be detected in a cluster so that a circle with center at the cluster centroid could be used as the detected mine.
+However, such a circle may exclude some of the mine pixels leading to a potential field danger.
+The per-pixel classification is then employed to determine the guard area around the mine circle.

 A confusion matrix is a quantitative representation of the classifier performance.
 The matrix lists the probability of classifying the ground truth as a particular class.
 The classes listed column-wise in the confusion matrix are the ground truths while the row-wise classes are their predicted labels.
 Therefore, the diagonal of the matrix is the $P_{CC}$ while off-diagonal elements are probabilities of misclassification.